Thousands turn out for North Hempstead’s first dragon boat festival

 Dragon boats, dumplings and dozens of lanterns took over North Hempstead Beach Park Saturday as thousands turned out for the town’s first dragon boat festival.

-“With the diverse community now in Long Island, especially in North Hempstead, where 30% of the population is Asian, I thought it would be nice to include more cultural events that the entire community can learn about, have fun with and partake in,” said Topwn Council Member Christine Liu, who organized the festival with Ohana Paddling.
+“With the diverse community now in Long Island, especially in North Hempstead, where 30% of the population is Asian, I thought it would be nice to include more cultural events that the entire community can learn about, have fun with and partake in,” said Town Council Member Christine Liu, who organized the festival with co-host Ohana Paddling Association.

 The Chinese cultural festival is inspired by the 2,000-year-old legend of Qu Yuan, a revered poet and statesman, who drowned himself in protest against government corruption while villagers raced to save him, throwing sticky rice dumplings into the river to distract the fish.
 His story spurred the modern racing and eating of zongzi, bamboo-wrapped rice dumplings at the festival.
 Flushing, Queens, has held a dragon boat festival for decades.